Prime Minister : Government Advancing Creation Of Safe Spaces For Communities

-Prime Minister Kamla Persad-Bissessar says her government has responded to long-standing calls from several communities to create safe spaces where young people can excel, adding that steps have already been taken to advance this goal.
+Prime Minister Kamla Persad-Bissessar SC says her government has responded to long-standing calls from several communities to create safe spaces where young people can excel, adding that steps have already been taken to advance this goal.

 She added that sport and youth development form a key pillar of the national transformation agenda.